 professing church.
 They think, because they were delivered from its secular dominion, that they are free from the practical spirit which gave rise to it; and because God has wrought much deliverance, therefore they are to be content.
 Nothing could be a testimony of a greater alienation of the mind from the Spirit of promise, which, having the prize of the high calling of God set before it, ever presses towards it, ever seeks conformity to death, that it may attain to the resurrection of the dead.
-It waits for the Lord, and, beholding His glory in unveiled face, is &#8220;changed into the same image, from glory to glory.&#8221; For, let us ask, is the church of God as believers would have it?
+It waits for the Lord, and, beholding His glory in unveiled face, is "changed into the same image, from glory to glory".
+For, let us ask, is the church of God as believers would have it?
 Do we not believe that it was, as a body, utterly departed from Him?
 Is it restored so that He would be glorified in it at His appearing?
 Is the union of believers such as He marks to be their peculiar characteristic?
 Are there not unremoved hindrances?
-Is there not a practical spirit of worldliness *in essential variance with the true* termini *of the gospel*&#8212;*the death and coming again of the Lord Jesus as Saviour*?
+Is there not a practical spirit of worldliness *in essential variance with the true termini of the gospel -- the death and coming again of the Lord Jesus as Saviour*?
 Can believers say they act on the precept of their moderation being known unto all men?
-I do believe that God is working, by means and in ways little thought of, in preparing the way of the Lord, and making His paths straight&#8212;doing by a mixture of providence and testimony the work of Elias.
+I do believe that God is working, by means and in ways little thought of, in preparing the way of the Lord, and making His paths straight -- doing by a mixture of providence and testimony the work of Elias.
 I am persuaded that He will put men to shame exactly in the things in which they have boasted.
-I am persuaded that He will stain the pride of human glory, &#8220;and the loftiness of man shall be bowed down, and the haughtiness of man shall be brought low, and the Lord alone shall be exalted in that day; for the day of the Lord of hosts shall be upon every one that is proud and lofty, and upon every one that is lifted up, and he shall be brought low; and upon all the cedars of Lebanon, that are high and lifted up, and upon all the oaks of Bashan, and upon all the high mountains, and upon all the hills that are lifted up, and upon every high tower, and upon every fenced wall, and upon all the ships of Tarshish, and upon all pleasant pictures.
+I am persuaded that He will stain the pride of human glory, "and the loftiness of man shall be bowed down, and the haughtiness of man shall be brought low, and the Lord alone shall be exalted in that day; for the day of the Lord of hosts shall be upon every one that is proud and lofty, and upon every one that is lifted up, and he shall be brought low; and upon all the cedars of Lebanon, that are high and lifted up, and upon all the oaks of Bashan, and upon all the high mountains, and upon all the hills that are lifted up, and upon every high tower, and upon every fenced wall, and upon all the ships of Tarshish, and upon all pleasant pictures.
 And the loftiness of man shall be bowed down, and the haughtiness of man shall be made low; and the Lord alone shall be exalted in that day, and the idols he shall utterly abolish; and they shall go into the holes of the rocks, and into the caves of the earth, for fear of the Lord, and for the glory of his majesty, when he ariseth to shake terribly the earth.
 In that day a man shall cast his idols of silver, and his idols of gold, which

 {30}